omar1405/Parallel_Fibonacci_LFSR/README.md

 ![alt text](/custom_parallel_lfsr_internal.drawio.png "Internal View")

 **References:-**
-1. All possible LFSR_P values for LFSR_N < 65 : https://users.ece.cmu.edu/~koopman/lfsr/
+1. All possible LFSR_P values for `LFSR_N` < 65 : https://users.ece.cmu.edu/~koopman/lfsr/
-2. Number of possible LFSR_P  for LFSR_N < 37 : https://oeis.org/A011260
+2. Number of possible LFSR_P  for `LFSR_N` < 37 : https://oeis.org/A011260
-3. Other HW implementations   for LFSR_N < 168: https://docs.xilinx.com/v/u/en-US/xapp052
+3. Other HW implementations   for `LFSR_N` < 168: https://docs.xilinx.com/v/u/en-US/xapp052

 Notes:
-1. Output pins are made as vector instead of 2D-Array due to Verilog Limitations.
+1. Output pins are made as a vector instead of a 2D-Array due to Verilog Limitations.
 2. Bigger values result in repetition.
 3. This directly defines the number of combinational LFSRs.
 4. For `LFSR_M` > 1, the base LFSR0's feedback is the (LFSR_M-1)'s value, i.e. the last LFSR.